Mashweb/seq_webapp_BiwaScheme/index.markdown

 <h2>Try It Now</h2>

-Enter the following code in the BiwaScheme console above.
+Enter the following code into the BiwaScheme console above.
 (Always terminate code in the console with a RETURN.)

 {% highlight lisp %}